EtchedPixels/pcc-tms9995/doc/NOTES.md

 ### DIV

-Whilst this works the same was as MUL it isn't commutative so either side could be constant.
+Whilst this works the same way as MUL it isn't commutative so either side could be constant.
 In addition sign matters for division so the correct instructions must be used for each type.
 Where a mix of signed and unsigned type occurs the rules for this are defined in ISO/IEC 9899:2011.
 In general